freddy77/latency/README.md

 acks latency and didn't allows the programs to check the network queues (as emptied by the proxy).

-I knowed a solution would be to use tun/tap but I didn't like the idea of having to be root but the limitations were too high and I came to use tun/tap with a SUID executable.
+I knew a solution would be to use tun/tap but I didn't like the idea of having to be root but the limitations were too high and I came to use tun/tap with a SUID executable.